Melbourne Top 5 Best Front Bars in Melbourne

 When the afternoon sun starts shining through the tinted windows, projecting a myriad of colours on your local craft pint, while listening to the elderly local talk about the good old days of Fitzroy Football Club, you're home.

 What we said in our Top 50: One of our key criteria in judging pubs is showcasing live music and having great specials, but the Napier don't do these and still got number 4.
 How?By now you might realise that we are Fitzroy Football Club Supporters (no we are not hipsters, we've barracked for them since birth).
 But didn't they go belly up back in the 90s, I hear you ask?
 They might no longer exist on a national level (though they have many teams playing in amateur leagues for both men and women) but they live on in pubs such as the Napier.
 Not a week goes by, that we don't pull up a stool at the front bar, have a cosy pint and listen to the locals talk about the good old days.
 Stories like how Fitzroy's FC Best & Fairest in 1996 was held at the adjacent town hall, but when the winner, Martin Pyke, was announced no one could find him...until someone checked the pub.
-The food here has also entered folklore with people travelling as far as interstate just to sample their behemoth Bogan Burger (this article was written by THH founder Chris for the Age Magazine).
+The food here has also entered folklore with people travelling as far as interstate just to sample their behemoth Bogan Burger (though it seems to get smaller every time we go there).
 You could share it between two people, so in a way it's a special.
 We enjoy the parma with chorizo kangaroo on top as well and in fact this in our top five parmas in town.
 An intimate dining area, put together with a beer hall type vibe in the open fire place side room, simply makes this a great local pub.

 Highly recommended also: Middle Park Hotel, Labour in Vain, Windsor Castle, Retreat (Brunswick), Union Club, Lord Newry, Reverence, Brandon, Park Hotel.